 Frequently Asked Questions: Online Colleges in Idaho

 Does Idaho have good online colleges and universities?

 Idaho’s online college and university offerings are limited compared to those of other states.
-Only one university in Idaho offers an online bachelor’s degree option, and only two universities offer online graduate degree options.
-However, Boise State University’s programs are decently ranked — they have the 59th best online bachelor’s degree program and the 29th best online nursing degree program, according to U.S. News & World Report.
+Only one university in Idaho offers an online bachelor’s degree option, and only three universities offer online graduate degree options.
+However, Boise State University’s programs are decently ranked — for example, according to U.S. News & World Report, they are the #10 best school in the country for earning an online Master’s in Nursing and #24 for earning an online Bachelor’s in Business.
 Idaho’s community and technical colleges also have extensive online courses, certificates, and degree options that offer classes both asynchronously and synchronously.

 The answer to this question depends on which college you attend.
 Some colleges offer discounted rates for online courses regardless of where you live, while others charge an additional fee for online courses to help cover the cost of software licenses, technical support, etc. Compared to other states, Idaho’s online tuition fees are reasonably priced.